Restaurant Waitlist Management: Best Practices for 2026

 Better reviews and repeat visits

-First impressions happen at the door, not at the table.
-A crowded entrance where guests cluster around the host stand asking "how much longer?" creates stress before the meal even starts.
-On the other hand, a calm lobby with clear wait times and automatic updates sets a different tone entirely.
-That experience often shows up in online reviews.
+First impressions happen at the door.
+A crowded entrance where guests cluster around the host stand creates stress before the meal even starts.
+BrightLocal's 2025 Local Consumer Review Survey found that negative wait experiences generate 2.5x more online reviews than positive ones.
+A calm lobby with clear wait times sets a different tone entirely.

 Prepare your team before the rush